Building a Basketball Practice Plan

 The amount of time you choose to work on these items depends on the strengths and weaknesses of your team, the amount of time you have to practice, your facility, and coach preference.

-There are also plenty of options with how you can work on skill development:
+There are also plenty of options for how you can work on skill development:

 While you'll certainly spend time on both offense and defense within your basketball practice plan, there are other types of "team drills" you can incorporate into your daily schedule.